Scientific Advisory Board

 Richard L. Sharpee, Ph.D.

-Dr. Sharpee is Director, Science and Nutrition at NOW Health Group, Inc. in Bloomingdale, IL and Director, Program Development NHRI.
-At NOW Foods, he is responsible for new product development, clinical testing for safety and effectiveness and technical support for all dietary supplement products in both the practitioner line (Protocol for Life Balance) and retail market world-wide.
-At the NHRI, he is responsible for the development of scientific symposia on scientific evidence on the health benefits and cost-effectiveness of dietary supplements.
+Dr. Sharpee is Director, Science and Nutrition at NOW Health Group, Inc. in Bloomingdale, IL and President NHRI.
+At NOW Foods, he is responsible for new product development, clinical testing for safety and effectiveness, international registrations and technical support for all dietary supplement products in both the practitioner line (Protocol for Life Balance) and retail market world-wide.
+At the NHRI, he is the managing director and responsible for the development of scientific symposia on the scientific evidence of the health benefits and cost-effectiveness of dietary supplements.
 He received a B.S degree in Bacteriology from the Univ. of Wisconsin, a M.S. in Microbiology and immunology from Miami Univ. and a Ph.D. in Microbiology (Virology) from Univ. of Nebraska.
-He has over 20 years of broad-based experience in research, innovative industry-first product development, GMP manufacturing and technical market support in the dietary supplement, animal health and pharmaceutical industries.
+He has over 30 years of broad-based experience in infectious disease research, innovative industry-first product development, GMP manufacturing and technical market support in the dietary supplement, animal health and pharmaceutical industries.
 He was named as a “Top 100 innovator” for the development of the world’s first vaccine for feline leukemia, a co-discoverer of rotavirus and the discoverer of coronavirus in cattle.